course-dprep/ADE-event-on-AirBnB-prices/README.md

 ![image](https://user-images.githubusercontent.com/112580804/223733341-4aed6d72-9322-4a68-b0a4-713277790d94.png)

 #Variables

-Dependent variable= Price, continuous variable: the listing price of an Airbnb per night in euros independent variable= ADE, a dummy variable: whether there is the Amsterdam Event on that day(1) or not (0). moderating variable= Accommodation type, categorical variable: The type of an Airbnb accommodation.
+Dependent variable= Price, continuous variable: the listing price of an Airbnb per night in euros

+Independent variable= ADE, a dummy variable: whether there is the Amsterdam Event on that day(1) or not (0).

+moderating variable= Accommodation type, categorical variable: The type of an Airbnb accommodation.
 (moderating variable= location, categorical variable: Location of Airbnb accommodations.)